Cindy0725/dynamic-obstacle-avoidance/README.md

 The lateral force is a float number in range [-1, 1].

 ## State Space
-Our state space is continuous with 66 variables:
+Our state space is continuous with 362 variables:
 - theta
 theta is the angle between our agent and the goal.
 It is normalized to [-1, 1].
 - dist
 dist is the distance between our agent and the goal.
 It is normalized to [0, 1].
 It is used to check whether our agent arrives at the goal.
+- 180 lidar sensor values in current timestep
+The sensor values are normalized to [0, 1].
-- 64 lidar sensor values
+- 180 lidar sensor values in previous timestep
 The sensor values are normalized to [0, 1].

 ## Reward